 The President’s Award is given at the President’s discretion to a person(s) who is: committed to the organization, currently engaged in its activities, an effective spokesperson, representative at all times, and in touch with both the needs of other members and the changes that the organization must help its members to meet.

-The Lifetime Achievement Award is awarded to an individual member that demonstrates high ethical standards; volunteered several years of service and contribution to the Appraisal Institute on the international, national, regional and/or chapter level; service to his or her community; and contributed to the appraisal profession.
-Recommend a minimum of 20 years of service to be eligible for this award.
+The Lifetime Achievement Award is presented to an AI Professional who best demonstrates high ethical standards; contributed to the Appraisal Institute at the chapter, regional, national and/or international level(s); provided service to his or her community; and contributed to the appraisal profession.
+A minimum of 20 years of service is recommended to be eligible for this award.

 Nominations for the Appraisal Institute’s 2016 Awards Program are now being accepted.
 The deadline for 2016 submissions is May 27, 2016.
 To submit a nomination, please head to the Nominations Page.